 - •

-Ferries run from Vulcano to Palermo 7 days a week, all year round.
+Ferries run from Vulcano to Palermo 3 times a week from June to September.
 The first ferry of the day departs from Vulcano at 07:30, and the last at 07:30.
 The fastest ferry can reach Palermo in just 4h 5min, while on average the journey takes around 4h 5min.
 One-way tickets start at just €46.44 and can cost up to €47.24.
-From June to September, there are about 7 weekly crossings; from October to May, this drops to around 1.
 Book your ferry tickets to Palermo online with Ferryscanner for the most convenience and best price guarantee.

 Ferry companies from Vulcano to Palermo